In this tutorial, you’ll see toilet installation tips. These tips are great whether you’re new to home renovation or have been doing it for years.

 Also, I show how to silicone the bowl to the tile.
 Yes, some people think this is controversial.
 But here’s the deal, leave a two-inch gap in the back and seal that bad boy with Laticrete Latasil.
 That way there won’t be a biohazard waiting for you under the bowl after somebody misses it!!!

-Do you need to finish your bathroom remodel before Thanksgiving?
+Do you need help finishing your bathroom remodel?

 Do you feel short on time and stressed out?